pierrewinkel/EDA_Project_Course-2/Readme.md

 The result is the following graph.

-**The PM2.5 Emissions from coal combustion related sources have NON decreased in the United States from 1999 to 2008.**
+**The PM2.5 Emissions from coal combustion related sources have NOT decreased in the United States from 1999 to 2008.**

 ![plot4.png](https://github.com/pierrewinkel/EDA_Project_Course-2/blob/master/plot4.png)